skyglobal/Sheut/README.md

 ## NPM Example

-Add the following to your package.json and run `npm run test`
+Add the following to your package.json and run `npm test`

 ```json
   "scripts":{